FlowFuse/flowfuse/docs/hardware/raspbian.md

 ## Running as a service

-You can run the device agent as a service, this means it can run in the background and be enabled to automatically start on boot.
+You can run the device agent as a service, which means it can run in the background and be enabled to automatically start on boot.
+The install script will automatically set up the FlowFuse Device Agent to run as a service.
+The following commands can be useful for controlling the service or changing the default service settings.

 ### Starting the service on boot (optional)